citizenhacks/edamame/docs/README.md

 - Hands-on introduction to Offensive Cybersecurity

-### Ian Golderg
+### Ian Goldberg

 [Website](https://cs.uwaterloo.ca/~iang)

 Ian Goldberg is the Canada Research Chair in Privacy Enhancing Technologies.
 He is a Professor in the Cheriton School of Computer Science at the University of Waterloo, where he is a founding member of the Cryptography, Security, and Privacy (CrySP) research group.
 He holds a Ph.D. from the University of California, Berkeley, where he discovered serious weaknesses in a number of widely deployed security systems, including those used by cellular phones and wireless networks.
 He also studied systems for protecting the personal privacy of Internet users, which led to his role as Chief Scientist at Zero-Knowledge Systems, a Montreal-based startup.
 His research currently focuses on developing usable and useful technologies to help Internet users maintain their security and privacy.
 He is a Distinguished Member of the Association for Computing Machinery and a winner of the Outstanding Young Computer Science Researcher Award, the Electronic Frontier Foundation's Pioneer Award, and the Caspar Bowden Award for Outstanding Research in Privacy Enhancing Technologies.

 - Privacy Enhancing Technologies for the Internet